Pardeep009/Tetris-Game/README.md

 Download the game.
 Run "Tetris.java" file.
 # Instructions
-Use 'A'  or 'a' to move left ,
+Use 'A'  or 'a' to move left <br/>
-'D' or 'd' to move Right,
+'D' or 'd' to move Right <br/>
-'W' or 'w' to Change Shape AntiClockwise
+'W' or 'w' to Change Shape AntiClockwise <br/>
-'E' or 'e' to to Change Shape Clockwise
+'E' or 'e' to to Change Shape Clockwise <br/>
-'Z' or 'z' for Undo
+'Z' or 'z' for Undo <br/>
 'X' or 'x' for Redo